-To test how sustainable your website is, you can use the service of websitecarbon.com, which provides exciting and descriptive information about the carbon footprint of your WordPress website.
-Also very informative are the results of website speed tests such as GTMetrix or Google's PageSpeed Insights.
+To test how green your Wordpress website is, you can use the service of websitecarbon.com, which provides exciting and descriptive information about the carbon footprint of your website.
+Also highly informative are the results of website speed tests such as GTMetrix or Google's PageSpeed Insights.
 You will not only get an evaluation of your website, but also lots of tips on what you can do to perform even better.

 If your website loads quickly, your visitors will of course be happy too.
-And that, in turn, can mean hard cash for you: Many bounce if a website takes longer than three seconds to load.
+And that, in turn, can mean hard cash for you.
+Many change their mind when a website takes longer than three seconds to load.
 If you run a shop, this means a direct loss of revenue.
-But you also make Google happy with a fast website - the faster your website loads, the better Google ranks it.
+But you also satisfy Google with a fast website - the faster your website loads, the better Google ranks it.
 This in turn means that you and your business will be found better.

-I now really enjoy looking at where I can get even more out of my WordPress projects.
-The immediate success plays a big role: many changes can be measured directly via various website speed tests.
+I now really enjoy searching where to improve and optimize my WordPress projects.
+The immediate success plays a big role as many changes can be measured directly via various website speed tests.